rustamlatypov/tile-matching/README.md

-# Classic Tetris with the possibility to play Pentis.
+# A classic Tetris with a Pentis game expansion

 Project for the Aalto University course ELEC-A7151 - Object oriented programming with C++.